Explanatory machine learning for sequential human teaching: Experiments

 Results on merge and sort performance tests did not show explanatory effects of the $merger/2$ rules learned by $Metagol_O$.
 The ANOVA test did not show a significant effect of explanations on human comprehension and there was no significant interaction effect on human comprehension.
 Therefore, we reject hypotheses \textbf{H2} and \textbf{H3} due to the lack of evidence.
-Learning merging with explanations did not improve nor degrade human comprehension of sorting in regard to learning merging without explanations.
+Learning merging with explanations did not improve or degrade human comprehension of sorting in regard to learning merging without explanations.
 In addition, the ANOVA test on the merge performance test scores did not demonstrate an effect of explanations on human comprehension.
 This result confirms \textbf{H4} and supports Conjecture \ref{conjecture:cognitive_window}.

 Since merging was taught in isolation independent from other secondary or tertiary concepts, we refer to the cognitive window (Remark \ref{remark:merge_beneficiality}) for a plausible account of this lack of explanatory effect on human comprehension of merging.
 The cognitive cost of executing explained rules of merging is not sufficiently lower than the cognitive cost of operating a merging solution without the auxiliary information.
 Owing to limited cognitive capacities, a reduction in computational cost usually corresponds to an improvement in performance.
 However, solutions of merging after receiving explanations were not sufficiently optimised to yield an observably higher performance score compared with human primitive solutions in the absence of explanations.
 Given the tasks and the sequential teaching setup, an incremental curriculum order had a significant effect which improved human comprehension.
 The results provided a demonstration of the beneficial effect of sequential teaching on human comprehension.

+Furthermore, we examined human comparisons and estimated sorting algorithms that best resembled human sorting traces.
+This analysis (Table \ref{table:sorting_strategy}) led to the recognition of four possible sorting strategy adaptations.
+From Table \ref{table:sorting_strategy_contingency} and McNemar's tests, we show that there is a significant difference in the algorithm application of quick sort in Group 1, merge sort in Group 2 and insertion sort in Group 4.
+We argue that these results support a higher proportion of strategy adaptations to these algorithms.
+The additional t-tests compared the sorting performance of adapted strategies with other strategies.
+Quick sort in Group 1, dictionary sort in Group 3 and insertion sort in Group 4 had higher performance in comparison with other algorithms.
+Table \ref{table:strategy_adaptation_summary} summarises the participants' adaptations to algorithms and the performance of responses with these adaptations.